Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 12 November 2024 09.50.10 UTC
+- WIB: Selasa, 12 November 2024 10.26.39 UTC
-- WITA: Selasa, 12 November 2024 10.50.10 UTC
+- WITA: Selasa, 12 November 2024 11.26.39 UTC
-- WIT: Selasa, 12 November 2024 11.50.10 UTC
+- WIT: Selasa, 12 November 2024 12.26.39 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: success
+Kategori: motivational